Jazmin Bean

-Jasmine Adams (professionally known as Jazmin Bean) (born February 7, 2003) is an English singer, songwriter, social media personality, and makeup artist.
-Based in London, they first gained attention online for their "extreme" makeup looks.
-They self-released their debut extended play Worldwide Torture in 2019, which was later reissued in 2020 through Interscope & Island Records.
+Jasmine Adams (born 7 February 2003), known professionally as Jazmin Bean, is an English singer, songwriter, and makeup artist.
+Born and raised in London, they first gained attention online for their "extreme" makeup looks.
+They self-released their first extended play Worldwide Torture in 2019, which was later reissued in 2020 through Interscope and Island Records.
+Their debut album Traumatic Livelihood was released on 23 February 2024.